FranciscoRamirezMorales/axity-git-internal-training/test.md

 ## How to run
 Follow the next steps:

- - Configure the  following parameters the file dwh.cfg
+1. Configure the  following connection parameters in the file dwh.cfg file:
    - HOST
    - DB_NAME
    - DB_USER